bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/Excerpts From Notes On The Vallorn.md

 **The Husks**

 The Husks seem to be some walking dead like the creatures that you get when you cast the ritual [[Quickening Cold Meat]].
 Dead bodies with [[Winter]] Spirits in that can be as foes.
 They're not.
 They are living people.
 The Vallorn moss and plants creeps inside a dying person, keeping them alive and using their body as a lifeless husk.
 It is possible that they could be saved, but they are dying anyway.
-Killing them actually will mean that the Vallorn husk cannot move.
+Killing them actually [[Will|will]] mean that the Vallorn husk cannot move.

 These are our friends and [[Family|family]] (or orc's friends and families I guess) they feel and see everything, they are in pain and we have to kill them.
 Some of them go on for years in the state of dying and pain and we cannot get into the forests to always execute your foe.
 Friends or foes.
-The Vallorn will take the dying but can not take the dead.
+The Vallorn [[Will|will]] take the dying but can not take the dead.
 It is a mercy for them.

 The Husks themselves seem to be slow moving but this is not quite the case.
 They are without purpose until they sense food, something that is not part of the Vallorn.
 Then they will travel towards that person or creature and devour them.
 If they can taken down they will grow back, even limbs will grow back.